BCARS/bcarsdotorg/content/_index.md

 Please check out our list of [scheduled activities](/activities/).

-**July 6th and future meetings will be at the Bedford American Legion Post 113.**

 Jitsi for video meeting online: https://meet.jit.si/bcarsvideo

 We also maintain two recurring radio nets.
 For more details on [BCARS repeater network, click here](/repeaters/).